 |||F. Guichard et al., “Coherent combining efficiency in strongly saturated divided-pulse amplification systems”, Opt.
 Express 24 (22), 25329 (2016)|

-See also: amplifiers, ultrashort pulses, nonlinearities, nonlinear pulse distortion, laser-induced damage, chirped-pulse amplification, Spotlight article 2007-03-11
+See also: optical amplifiers, ultrashort pulses, nonlinearities, nonlinear pulse distortion, laser-induced damage, chirped-pulse amplification, Spotlight article 2007-03-11

 and other articles in the categories light pulses, methods